yaikobzeray/dev-journal/activity_log.md

 Set up Flutter Riverpod for dependency injection and state.
 Prefer it over Provider for large apps.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Wednesday, 31 July 2024 — Entry 3

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*